-- the indexation method (see note 2 of the worksheet) for capital gains made on CGT assets acquired before a certain time (11.45am by legal time in the ACT on 21 September 1999) and owned for at least 12 months, or - the discount method (see note 3 of the worksheet) for assets owned for at least 12 months and for which you are not using the indexation method, or - the 'other' method (if neither the indexation method nor the discount method applies).
+- the indexation method (see note 2 of the worksheet) for capital gains made on CGT assets acquired before 11.45am (by legal time in the ACT) on 21 September 1999 and owned for at least 12 months, or - the discount method (see note 3 of the worksheet) for assets owned for at least 12 months and for which you are not using the indexation method, or - the 'other' method (if neither the indexation method nor the discount method applies).

-These three methods of calculating a capital gain are explained in full in part A chapter 2 and are also listed in Definitions on page 123.
+These three methods of calculating a capital gain are explained in full in part A chapter 2 and are also listed in Definitions on page 132.